Azure/azure-sdk-for-java/sdk/resourcemanager/docs/RBAC.md

 If the user-assigned managed identity is managed by this SDK (`azure-resourcemanager-msi`), the client ID can be found via `Identity.clientId()`.

-## Chaining managed identity and service principal in authenticate
+## Chaining managed identity and service principal in authentication

 For application that deploys to Azure resource, but still need to debug in local machine, one can use a `ChainedTokenCredential` to concatenate 2 credentials.